Peter Pan (Ultimo album)

 Peter Pan is the second studio album by Italian singer-songwriter Ultimo, released by Honiro Label on 9 February 2018.

 The album was preceded by the single "Il ballo delle incertezze", which competed in the 69th Sanremo Music Festival, placing first in the "New Proposals" competition.

-It debuted at number four on the Italian FIMI Albums Chart; one year after its released, it peaked at number one.
+It debuted at number four on the Italian FIMI Albums Chart; one year after its release, it peaked at number one.